 |Pemaquid Point, ME|

-Description: Pemaquid Point Lighthouse is the only place in the United States where you can tour Maine’s first land-based lighthouse opened to the public, get married, spend your honeymoon, and pay for it all using the only U.S. money ever to bear the image of a lighthouse—Maine’s official quarter featuring Pemaquid Point Lighthouse.
+Description: Pemaquid Point Lighthouse is the only place in the United States where you can tour Maine’s first land-based lighthouse opened to the public, get married, spend your honeymoon, and pay for it all using the first U.S. currency ever to bear the image of a lighthouse – Maine’s official quarter featuring Pemaquid Point Lighthouse.

 This picturesque lighthouse has attracted many, including Edward Hopper who captured its image in his 1929 watercolor, “Pemaquid Light.”
-Today, Pemaquid Point is one of New England’s most-visited and photographed lighthouses, drawing over 100,000 visitors annually.
+Today, Pemaquid Point, with its colorful rocky shoreline, is one of New England’s most-visited and photographed lighthouses, drawing over 100,000 visitors annually.

 Although Stephen Pleasonton, the Treasury auditor in charge of lighthouses, recommended Esais Preble to be Pemaquid Point’s first keeper, the honor went to forty-year-old Isaac Dunham of Bath, Maine.
 Dunham had served as a privateer in the War of 1812, then moved to Maine and turned to farming before becoming a lighthouse keeper at $350 per year.

 A scant eight years after Pemaquid Lighthouse was built, a replacement tower was required.
-To avoid past mistakes, the contract specified that the mortar was “never to have been wet with salt water.”
+To avoid past mistakes, the contract specified that the mortar was “never to have been wet with salt water” and that tower was to “be built solid with Stone and Mortar, in a single wall…and not to be done by building two walls and filling in.”
 Joseph Berry of Georgetown, nephew of the original builder, received the contract for the conical granite tower.
 The need for the accompanying lighting apparatus was advertised in March 1835, and Winslow Lewis was awarded a contract to supply eight oil lamps and fourteen-inch reflectors.

 This second tower, the one that survives today, measures thirty feet to the lantern deck, and is sixteen feet in diameter at the base and ten feet in diameter at the top.
 The original interior stairway was of “good sound hard pine,” and an octagonal, domed iron lantern capped the tower.
 Keeper Dunham oversaw the job and certified that “a Better Tower and Lantern never was Built in this State.
 Also the Lamps reflectors and apparatus is according to Contract.”

 Keeper Isaac Dunham, his wife, and five children were joined in February 1831 by a baby boy, whom they named Benjamin Franklin Dunham.
-When Keeper Dunham’s father, Capt.
-Cornelius Dunham, passed away while at the station in July 1835 he was buried in a small cemetery near the light.
+When Keeper Dunham’s father, Captain Cornelius Dunham, passed away while at the station in July 1835, he was buried in a small cemetery near the lighthouse.

 By the late 1800s, Pemaquid Point was a desirable location for families, as it was easily accessible by land and allowed a keeper to raise animals and crops.
 Pemaquid Point was not, however, easy to reach by water.
 Lighthouse tenders were forced to anchor offshore and lighter supplies to the station, making it an unpopular destination for the tender crews.

-William L. Sartell remained at Pemaquid Point from 1873 to 1883, and he was followed by Charles A. Dolliver (1883-99).
+William L. Sartell was in charge of Pemaquid Point Lighthouse from 1873 to 1883, and he was followed by Charles A. Dolliver, who served from 1883 to 1899.
 After his stint at Cuckolds Fog Signal Station as assistant keeper, Clarence Marr transferred to Pemaquid Point Lighthouse as head keeper in 1899.
-When Marr retired in 1922, the Kennebec Journal wrote:
+When Keeper Marr retired in 1922, the Kennebec Journal wrote: